AMReX-Astro/Castro/docs_new/source/CastroSoftware.rst

 -  We are passing the data in mf one box at a time to the Fortran function do_work.

--  Here the  iterator, mfi, will perform the loop only over the boxes that are local to the MPI task.
+-  Here the MFIter iterator, mfi, will perform the loop only over the boxes that are local to the MPI task.
 If there are 3 boxes on the processor, then this loop has 3 iterations.

-   ++mfi iterates to the next  owned by the mf, and mfi.isValid() returns false after we’ve reached the last box contained in the MultiFab, terminating the loop.
+   ++mfi iterates to the next FArrayBox owned by the MultiFab mf, and mfi.isValid() returns false after we’ve reached the last box contained in the MultiFab, terminating the loop.